Does Foreign Debt Contribute to Economic Growth?: GDP Growth and Foreign Debt

 Table \ref{fig:Panel-IV_sub-sample} summarizes the results of the panel IV analysis.
-Here, we use the sub-sample excluding the outlier countries because we can not set the instrument (the CDS spread) for both foreign debt and the interaction term of foreign debt and a dummy for non-outlier countries.
 Column 1 shows the results without control variables.
-In the first stage, the coefficient of the CDS spread on foreign debt is negative and significant suggesting that a lower sovereign default risk is associated with higher foreign debt as expected.
+In the first stage, the coefficient of the CDS spread on foreign debt is negative and significant suggesting that a lower sovereign default risk is associated with higher foreign debt as expected and shown in Figure \ref{fig:partial_first_stage}.
 More importantly, the coefficient of foreign debt on GDP growth is positive and significant in the second stage.
-One percentage point increase in foreign debt leads to a 0.212 percentage point increase in real GDP.
-The coefficient is over two times larger than the one estimated by the standard fixed-effect estimation with the same sub-sample shown in column 2.
-The larger estimate suggests that there is a downward bias in the baseline analysis possibly caused by endogeneity.
+One percentage point increase in foreign debt leads to a 0.262 percentage point increase in real GDP.
+The coefficient is over three times larger than the one estimated by the standard fixed-effect estimation with the same sample shown in column 2.
+The larger estimate suggests that there might be a downward bias in the fixed-effect estimation caused by endogeneity.

 The panel IV analysis shows similar results when we include control variables (columns 3-4).
 In column 3, the coefficient of foreign debt shows a positive and significant sign, and the size of the coefficient is similar to the one in column 1.
 The coefficient is again much larger than that of the fixed-effect estimation shown in column 4, and the result of the first stage is almost the same as the one in column 1.
-Moreover, in the panel IV analysis, the first stage F-statistics is sufficiently large, corroborating the relevance of the CDS spread as an instrument.
+Moreover, in the panel IV analysis, the first stage F-statistics is sufficiently large, corroborating the relevance of the CDS spread as an instrument.\footnote{The result holds when we use the panel data covering 66 countries including the outlier countries.
+However, standard errors get larger and the first stage F-statistics become smaller indicating that the countries generate noisy observations and cause inaccurate results. }

 To summarize, the panel IV analysis in this section reduces endonegeity concerns in our baseline model and indicates that higher foreign debt, in response to a lower sovereign CDS spread, leads to higher GDP growth.